haseebeqx/qwen-image-intel-mac/README.md

   --output outputs/robot.png
 ```

 Conservative defaults are 512×512, 20 Euler steps, CFG 6, seed 42, and an automatically sized Metal budget.
 The wrapper reserves 1 GiB of detected AMD VRAM, producing budgets of 3, 7, 15, and 31 GiB on 4, 8, 16, and 32 GB cards respectively.
 It calculates this from the reported capacity rather than using a fixed list, and falls back to 3 GiB if detection fails.
-Width and height must be multiples of 32.
+Width and height must be at least 256 and multiples of 32.

 ```bash
 qwen-image "A watercolor lighthouse in a storm" \